Mireille Gagnon Moes

 Mireille has won a few awards: “Best Commercial Display” (1983, Central Algoma Exhibition), “Most Creative Expression in Fibres”(1986, Algoma Fall Festival), “Most Successful Functional Work” (1989, Algoma Fall Festival), “Best of Show, Harriet Black Award” (1991, Algoma Fall Festival), “Honorable Mention” (1991, Heddle Magazine, Tiny treasure contest), “Juror’s Choice Award” (2007, Hand & Spirit Juried Exhibition).

-From 2000 to 2005, Mireille has been a founder and artistic direction for Wabi Sabi Fine Craft Exhibition on St. Joseph Island.
+From 2000 to 2005, Mireille was a founder and artistic director for Wabi Sabi Fine Craft Exhibition on St. Joseph Island.
 She has participated in numerous events and organizations promoting, demonstrating, teaching or selling arts such as: Visions Co-Op Art Gallery, Sault Ste Marie Arts Council, Arts at the Dock, Country Road Open House, Algoma School Board’ Artists in Education, Algoma Fall Festival (Visual Arts), Fibrefest, Sylvan Circle Tour, Sudbury Studio Tour, Four & Friends Art Show.

-“Quality over quantity, respect the material, keep it simple, keep learning, keep creating, experiment, re-cycle, re-use, question, avoid trends, keep an open mind….. “ Mireille Moes
+“Quality over quantity, respect the material, keep it simple, keep learning, keep creating, experiment, re-cycle, re-use, question, avoid trends, keep an open mind….. “ Mireille Moes.
+Photos of Mireille’s work can be found at www.Flickr.com/fleurdefibre and at Fleurdefibre by Mireille Gagnon Moes on Facebook Public Page.